Australia sending troops to Solomon Islands as unrest grows

 Solomon Islands Prime Minister Manasseh Sogavare declared a lockdown Wednesday after about 1,000 people gathered in protest in the capital, Honiara, demanding his resignation over a host of domestic issues.

+The premier of Malaita has been outspokenly critical of Sogavare's 2019 decision to cut the country's diplomatic ties with Taiwan, switching its diplomatic allegiance to China instead, accusing him of getting too close to Beijing.

+The province has also complained it has been unfairly deprived of government investment.

-The protesters breached the National Parliament building and burned the thatched roof of a nearby building, the government said.
+The protesters on Wednesday breached the National Parliament building and burned the thatched roof of a nearby building, the government said.
 They also set fire to a police station and other buildings.

 “They were intent on destroying our nation and ... the trust that was slowly building among our people,” the government said in a statement.